radareorg/radare2-book/radiff2/binary_diffing.md

 We have only shown the code analysis diffing functionality, but radare2 supports additional types of diffing between two binaries: at byte level, deltified similarities, and more to come.

-We have plans to implement more kinds of bindiffing algorithms into r2, and why not, add support for ascii art graph diffing and better integration with the rest of the toolkit.
+We have plans to implement more kinds of bindiffing algorithms into r2, and why not, add support for ASCII art graph diffing and better integration with the rest of the toolkit.